 Place: Online event—pre-registration is encouraged but not required.
 A few minutes before event time, visit bit.ly/AgeFriendlyLive to join the event.

 Accessibility: For accommodations or accessibility information, e-mail Aging and Disability Services planner Karen Winston at 206-684-0706 or Karen.Winston@seattle.gov.

 Continuing education (pending 2020 approval): Five (5) CEUs are offered.Sponsors

 The Legacy of Love African American Caregivers Forum relies on sponsors so the event can remain free of charge for family caregivers.
 For information about sponsorship opportunities, e-mail Karen Winston at Karen.Winston@seattle.gov.

 Sponsors include Aging and Disability Services—the Area Agency on Aging for Seattle & King County; the Mayor’s Council on African American Elders; and Seattle Human Services.

 We have a wonderful conference program lined up for caregivers:

 - Keynote address by George Dicks, Geriatric Mental Health Professional, Harborview Mental Health Services

-- Caregivers panel comprising Lynda Greene (Southeast Seattle Senior Center), Rev. Shirley Poston (Tabernacle Missionary Baptist Church), Millicent Jones-Smith, and another caregiver (pending confirmation), moderated by Wyvonne Ray
+- Caregivers panel comprising Lynda Greene (Southeast Seattle Senior Center), Rev. Shirley Poston (Tabernacle Missionary Baptist Church), and Charles Williams, moderated by Wyvonne Ray

 - Photographs honoring loved ones with dementia, and more!